cca/libraries_wagtail/docs/readme.md

 ## Module (including Wagtail) Updates

-See [Upgrading Wagtail](https://docs.wagtail.org/en/stable/releases/upgrading.html) but I prefer to use [pipenv](https://pipenv.pypa.io/en/latest/) for dependencies.
-Pipenv stores a dependency graph rather than a list of unrelated packages like requirements.txt.
+See [Upgrading Wagtail](https://docs.wagtail.org/en/stable/releases/upgrading.html) but I prefer to use [uv](https://docs.astral.sh/uv/) for dependencies. `uv` is faster and stores a dependency graph rather than a list of unrelated packages like requirements.txt.
 Upgrade outline:

+- Identify target versions to upgrade to (`uv pip list --outdated` helps)
 - Read Wagtail [release notes](https://docs.wagtail.org/en/stable/releases/) and make note of any breaking changes
-- Upgrade blocking dependencies (e.g. Django, Python itself) in Pipfile, run `pipenv lock` to update lockfile
+- Upgrade blocking dependencies (e.g. Django, Python itself) in [pyproject.toml](../pyproject.toml), then run `uv lock` to update the lockfile
-  - It's best to pin dependencies to a specific version, e.g. `Django = "==3.2.8"` rather than `Django = ">=3.2.8"`
+  - It's best to pin dependencies to a specific version, e.g. `"Django==3.2.8"` rather than `"Django>=3.2.8"`
-  - Major Django updates usually require database migrations, too
+  - Major Django updates can require database migrations, too
 - If there were significant dependency changes, do a full test/release cycle _at least_ on the staging instance
 - Make Wagtail changes, e.g. editing module paths or fixing deprecation warnings
-- Update Wagtail in the same manner as above (edit Pipfile, `pipenv lock`)
+- Update Wagtail in the same manner as above (edit pyproject, `uv lock`)
 - Run `migrate` on the app pod (using [libraries k8s aliases](https://github.com/cca/libraries-k8s)):

 ```sh